 There are also great playgrounds next to the beach in Queenscliff and and Point Lonsdale to keep the kids entertained.

-6. Visit a neighbouring town – We visited Queenscliff one afternoon to catch up with my sister and nephews.
+Queenscliff is a fifteen minute or so drive from Barwon Heads and always a nice place to visit.
 After lunch in town, we wandered through the shops (including a stop at bookshop and the old fashioned lolly shop for the kids), before heading down to the old train station.
-When the kids were little, we took the old fashioned train from Queenscliff.
+When the kids were little, we took them on the old fashioned train which departs from Queenscliff.

-We then wandered back through town and across to the foreshore park where the kids played for ages on the basket swing.
+We also like to visit the foreshore park where the kids play for ages on the basket swing.

 Where to Eat

 1. Barwon Heads Greengrocer